javadurai/tinylink/README.md

-# Spring based URL Shortner app
+#  Simple URL Shortner application which can be useful to ease of handling/sharing long URLs.